 Silver Moon and its sister theatre, opens in a new windowJoy-Lan in Dade City, were saved from permanent closure when in 1996 a gentleman named Mr. Harold Spears with Floyd Theatres, formed Sun South Theatres, Inc., to save some of Central Florida’s drive-ins.
 Both operate as Swap Shops during the day and drive-ins in the evening.
 Joy-Lan first opened on Oct.
 31, 1950, and today, one screen plays a double-feature Wednesday through Sunday.
 Leave the food at home, a snack bar serves the essentials.

-Singing in the Rain was the first movie the Ruskin Family Drive-In Theatre screened when it opened in 1952.
+opens in a new windowSinging in the Rain was the first movie the opens in a new windowRuskin Family Drive-In Theatre screened when it opened in 1952.
 This drive-in has been a community gathering place for more than 50 years and calls itself the “last family drive-in in the U.S.A.”
 Kiddos have a designated play area and a first-run, double-feature typically projects on the big screen nightly.
 A snack bar serves essentials but if you bring your own food and/or beverages in, a $5 food permit fee is charged.
 Listen to the flicks on in-car speakers.
+Cash only.

 Worshipping at the Drive-In